ReginaGyimesi/user-journey-tracker/docs/development_workbook.md

 ### Challenges

-- Read and wrote lots of code today, will be interesting to bring this into practice into a new system later on
+- Read and wrote lots of code today, will be interesting to bring this into practice into the new system later on
-- Practice app's BE is written in JS, use TS for new app
 - (Mistyped cluster name on Atlas)

 ## Date: 2025-09-13

 ### Goals for today

+#### BE and planning focused day

 - Refactor BE to TS
+- Create new BE connection on Atlas
+- Read about event sourcing
 - Start planning!
   - Define requirements (functional/non-functional requirements)
-  - Create data model and events
+  - Create data model
+  - Mock events?
   - System architecure
     - Diagram, technical justifications

+### Tasks completed

+-

+### Challenges

+-

+## Date: 2025-09-13

+### Goals for today

+#### FE focused day

-  - Simple wireframe
+-

 ### Tasks completed